abrookins/andrewbrookins.com/_posts/2020-02-17-hunting-ghosts.md

 manual_newsletter: false
 ---

-I was sober the night I met the ghost hunters.

-The night sky above I-5 was devoid of stars as I drove the bruised Ford pickup my father gave me before he died.
+The night sky above I-5 was devoid of stars as I drove to meet the ghost hunters.
 My destination?
 I signed an agreement never to reveal its name.

 I can tell you it was a few hours northwest of Portland, Oregon, on a long spit abutting the coast.
 Somewhere on that foggy stretch was an old hotel whose staff, terrified by recent wailing and window-scratchings, had invited a team of paranormal investigators to visit late at night.
-I was coming along to write the story.
+I was coming along for the story.

 After an hour driving in the dark I had begun feeling nervous not about ghosts, but about the investigators.
 Who were they?
 Was this all just a ruse?
 The hotel, when it appeared from the fog that swirled along that quiet stretch of land so close to the ocean, did not help my courage: crumbling white stucco sculpture adorned its walls, and the signage -- wooden, painted -- was dilapidated.
 My pulse quickened.

-The team gave me instructions to meet to park near one of the hotel's buildings and meet them in the lot.
+The team gave me instructions to park near one of the hotel's buildings and meet them in the lot.
 Under no circumstances was I to visit the front desk.

 Worse than the appearance of the old hotel was the cell reception.
 The team's instructions made little sense to me after I arrived, and without a signal I couldn't call them.
 I parked and became aware of how little I had brought to this meeting: barely enough gas, a flip phone that was now useless, a small notebook, a black gel pen.